menu

 Demographics

-The overall education level of Eastville is somewhat higher than in the average US city of 21.84%: 27.05% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Eastville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.05% of adults 25 and older in the town have at least a bachelor's degree.

 Eastville is a very ethnically-diverse town.
 The people who call Eastville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eastville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Eastville include Irish, German, British, English, and Polish.